RecklessAgency/frontend-kickstart/README.md

 # frontend-kickstart
-A frontend setup to kickstart your development
+A frontend setup to kickstart your web development project.

 ## Install